-The Denver Post is a daily newspaper and website published in the Denver, Colorado, area.
-Founded in 1892, it is now owned by Digital First Media.
+Ad Fontes Media rates Denver Post in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+Denver Post is a daily newspaper and website published in the Denver, Colorado, area.
+Founded in 1892, it is now owned by MediaNews Group.
 The website reaches 5.7 million people each month, and the print publication has an average daily circulation of 416,000.
 The Post has won nine Pulitzer Prizes for its news coverage, in addition to other journalism awards.
-Ad Fontes Media rates the Denver Post as neutral/balanced in terms of bias and as most reliable in terms of reliability.

-The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to neutral to most extreme right.
+The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.

-Individual Article Scores
+Individual Content Sample Scores

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.